pythonanywhere/flask-tutorials/tutorial-1.md

 What we're doing on this page is specifying the host name in the URL that people will enter to see your website.
 Free accounts can have one website, and it must be at *yourusername*`.pythonanywhere.com`.
 Paid accounts have the option of using their own custom host names in their URLs.

-Once a website has been created, it's on that particular host name forever.
-There are easy ways to create new websites that use the same code as an existing one, so if you create a website at *yourusername*`.pythonanywhere.com` and then later want to move it to `www.yourowndomain.com` then that's pretty simple.

 For now, we'll stick to the free option.
 If you have a free account, just click the "Next" button, and if you have a paid one, click the checkbox next to the *yourusername*`.pythonanywhere.com`, then click "Next".
 This will take you on to the next page in the wizard.

 <img width="500" src="/static/images/flask-tutorial-create-web-app-choose-framework.png">